When can I start having sex again?

 You should not feel embarrassed to talk to your GP, practice nurse or cardiac rehab nurse who will be understanding and can offer you advice and support.

-Or you could call our Heart Helpline to speak to one of our cardiac nurses, who can provide you with more information and support.
+call our Heart Helpline to speak to one of our cardiac nurses, who can provide you with more information and support.
 Call on 0300 330 3311 (similar cost to 01 and 02 numbers).
+Related content:

 Want to know more?